How to Clean a Barrel

 This is meant as a guide only.
 In some cases there are no hard and fast rules on how to clean or break in a barrel but there are things that should not be done.

-Use a good bore guide.
-Anything is better than nothing.
-Excellent examples are the Lucas Bore guide, Sinclair, Proshot, Possum Hollow are some examples.
+Use a good bore guide, any is better than nothing.
+Excellent examples are the Lucas bore guide, Sinclair, Proshot, Possum Hollow are some examples.

 Never mix solvents whether in the bore or in the jars etc… unless you’re a chemist and you know how the chemicals are going to react to one another and how there are going to react with the steel and copper from the bullets and the carbon residue etc…. don’t do it.
 Some cleaners and mixing are known to cause pitting/etching in the bore of the barrel.
 Also some cleaners should not be left in the bore for extended periods of time.
 Some cleaners say it’s safe to leave in the bore for extended periods of time but I do question some of them.